cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

     echo 3600 > /sys/block/zram0/idle # 1h
     echo idle > /sys/block/zram0/writeback

+As [Sam](https://samwho.dev/) put it while reviewing this article, it's "the IKEA of memory management" -- fine when you're assembling a [DOMBÅS wardrobe](https://manuall.co.uk/ikea-dombas-wardrobe/), but it's going to be you that's feeling like a dombås when this comes to bite you in production.

 As well as the complexity, zram is architecturally at quite a disadvantage compared to zswap's native LRU tiering.